Deepalakshmi-17/Applied-Machine-Learning-Projects-Regression-Decision-Trees-Neural-Networks-LLM-Fine-Tuning/README.md

 plt.show()

-Task 4 – Improving a Failing Language Model (Transformer):
+### Task 4 - Improving a Failing Transformer Language Model

-In this task, I was given a poorly performing transformer-based language model in a Colab notebook.
-The model was showing high loss and generating incoherent text.
-My job was to tune its hyperparameters, adjust training settings, and ensure the loss decreases steadily.
-I improved model performance by changing the learning rate, batch size, and sequence length, and also optimized the model architecture to make training more stable and results more meaningful.
+# This task improves a failing transformer-based language model.
-This task helped me understand the sensitivity of LLMs to training configuration and how hyperparameter tuning significantly affects performance.
+# Adjustments were made to the architecture and hyperparameters to stabilize training

-python
+# and produce more coherent text outputs.

 import torch
 import torch.nn as nn
-from torch.nn import functional as F import random
+from torch.nn import functional as F

 with open('input.txt', 'r', encoding='utf-8') as f:
     text = f.read()